 • Dimethicone – A silicone-based polymer that interferes with the skin’s natural processes like sweating and being able to remove dead skin cells.

-• Phthalates – Usually added to improve longevity of colors and scents.
+• Phthalates – Usually added to improve the longevity of colors and scents.

-• Carbon black – Found in mascaras and eyeliners and shown to increase risk association with the development of cancer.
+• Carbon black – Found in mascaras and eyeliners and shown to increase risk associated with the development of cancer.

 • Fragrance – Often it’s just chemicals and can disrupt your vaginal pH